milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "(So Izumi and I are at this park and he's been shooting for a couple hours now.)"

-CH2_Emi: "(But he doesn't seem to be getting any closer to getting the ideal photo he wanted originally.)"
+CH2_Emi: "(But he doesn't seem to be getting any closer to achieving his goal.)"

+CH2_Emi: "(I was trying to give him some space to snapshot whatever he wanted, but now, I'm not sure what to try next.)"

-Ingram: "(Hmm, do you know what he's been shooting so far?)"
+Ingram: "(Hmm, do you know what he's been interested in so far?)"

 CH2_Emi: "(Just various things related to nature, like birds and scenery.)"